chris-oreilly/NATO-alphabet/README.md

 Type the corresponding code word and press enter.
 If you get it wrong, the game will tell you the correct answer.

+Tip: say the code words out loud as you type them.

 Answers are case-*in*sensitive and some alternate spellings are allowed.

 To quit, just press `Ctrl+D`.